Montana Board of Medical Examiners

 Learn more about fraud prevention and reporting at https://dojmt.gov/consumer/identity-theft/

 • LCSWs, LCPCs, LMFTs, physicians (psychiatrists), psychologists, and APRNs with psychiatric mental health certifications who wish to perform sexual offender evaluations under their existing scopes of practice must apply for and obtain an endorsement to their existing license.
-This endorsement is a requirement to implement SB 39 (2021) which was passed by the Legislature and affects these licensees who are licensed by four different licensing boards: Boards of Behavioral Health, Medical Examiners, Nursing, and Psychologists.

 For information on the requirements to qualify for an endorsement and how to submit an online application click here.